 Upon the occurrence of certain specific kinds of change of control events, as defined in the Indenture, we will be required to offer to repurchase all existing notes, exchange notes, Outstanding 2016 Notes and Outstanding 2018 Notes at 101% of their principal amount plus accrued and unpaid interest and Special Interest (as defined herein), if any, to the date of repurchase.
-Mr. Icahn, through affiliates, currently owns 100% of Icahn Enterprises GP and approximately 92.6% of our outstanding depositary units as of the date of this prospectus.
+As of February 3, 2012, Mr. Icahn, through affiliates, owned 100% of Icahn Enterprises GP and approximately 93.01% of our outstanding depositary units.
 If Mr. Icahn were to sell or otherwise transfer some or all of his interests in us to unrelated parties, a change of control could be deemed to have occurred under the terms of the Indenture.
 However, it is possible that we will not have sufficient funds at the time of the change of control to make the required repurchase of notes.